Dr. Sara Matthiesen

 Critical legal studies and legal history

-Matthiesen is currently completing a book on reproductive politics in the U.S. following the legalization of abortion.
-Reproduction Reconceived (forthcoming from UC Press) examines debates over women's right to engage in family-making during an era of newfound reproductive choice.
+Matthiesen completed a book on reproductive politics in the U.S. following the legalization of abortion.
+Reproduction Reconceived (UC Press) examines debates over women's right to engage in family-making during an era of newfound reproductive choice.

 "Fundamentals of Feminist Theory"